samrudhi03/country-risk-analyser/README.md

 4. Add your key to Cell 2 where it says `your-key-here`
 5. Run all cells top to bottom

 ---
+## About

+Built to demonstrate practical LLM application to financial risk data workflows - specifically how large language models can augment analyst workflows by generating structured, auditable country risk insights from raw macroeconomic indicators.
+Demonstrated across 12 representative economies spanning high, medium, and low risk profiles, with architecture designed to scale to full IMF WEO coverage of 190+ countries.
+---

 ## Data Source